sivi/sivi-api-docs/docs/sivi-api/core-api/set-brand-manual.md

 - Brand logo should be a direct URL to an image file
 - For best results retrieve brand details automatically using the [Extract Brand API](./extract-brand) from website to setting them manually
 - After setting brand details, all new designs created by the user will incorporate these brand elements automatically
-- This API is restricted to Enterprise plan customers with administrative access
 - For best results, provide at least the brand name, brand description, logo, and primary colors